 Well, here are some good reasons to mine Ethereum:

 - Mining can be a great way to subsidize the purchase of a new, high end GPU (or two or three…).

-- Comparing to ETH, BTC can be easily sold for cash so, indirectly, mining ETH can be a good way to fill up your bank account or earn cash.
-ETH can also be sold directly on several major exchanges, such as CEX.io, Kraken, Gemini and Coinbase.
+- ETH can also be sold directly for cash on several major exchanges, such as CEX.io, Kraken, Gemini and Coinbase.

 - Mining can be a cheap entry ticket to the Ethereum markets, loved by traders for their high volatility.
 If you’re a good and / or lucky trader, you can maximize your profits.

 - Building a large ETH position now, in the Proof of Work mining phase, will enable you to earn interest on your holdings if / when Ethereum switches to a Proof of Stake.

 - If you believe in the Ethereum concept (despite the failure of the DAO and doubts regarding the viability of Ethereum’s approach), you can support and gain a voice in the Ethereum network through mining.

 With a clearer understanding of Ethereum mining and important concepts like Difficulty, it’s time to perform some economic calculations.

 This step is very important and you should not skip it.
 While mining earns money it also costs money and if you make the wrong decisions you may end up with negative ROI (i.e. paying more than you earned).

 Luckily, we created an Ethereum mining profitability calculator so it is fairly easy to find out if you’re going to be profitable or not.